 Sodium Chloride Solutions Concentration above 0.9%:

-The anticoagulants most commonly used and most frequently involved in medication error are unfractionated heparin, warfarin, and enoxaparin.
+The anticoagulants most commonly used and most frequently involved in medication errors are unfractionated heparin, warfarin, and enoxaparin.
 Contributing factors to medication error with the use of anticoagulants include:

 Risk reduction strategies (TJC, 2021e):